-Vesting Schedule: The number of Performance Units subject to the Award that may vest will be determined as specified in the Performance Unit Award Determination, Vesting and Issuance Criteria attached as Attachment I to this Notice of Grant (the "Vesting and Issuance Criteria").
-The Target Number of Performance Units represent the number of Performance Units that would vest if the Participant satisfies the service vesting conditions set forth in the Vesting and Issuance Criteria and the Company achieves exactly 100% of the Company's target performance goal specified in the Vesting and Issuance Criteria.
-In no event will more than the Maximum Number of Performance Units vest. [add for each Participant with an Employment Agreement]: Except as provided in Section 10 of the Vesting and Issuance Criteria, the terms of this Award Agreement supersede any employment agreement [add for each Participant with an Employment Agreement], including but not limited to the Employment Agreement dated [DATE] by and between Participant and the Company, and any amendments thereto or restatements thereof (together, the "Employment Agreement"), or other individual agreement between Participant and the Company and any generally applicable severance or change-in-control plan, policy, or practice, whether written or unwritten, of the Company to the extent that such agreement, plan, policy or practice provides for vesting acceleration of equity awards, such that the terms of the Award Agreement constitutes the entire agreement between the Company and Participant with respect to the Award.
+Vesting Schedule: The number of Performance Units subject to the Compensation Recovery Policy Award that may vest will be determined as specified in the Performance Unit Award Determination, Vesting and Issuance Criteria attached as Attachment I to this Notice of Grant (the "Policy Vesting and Issuance Criteria").
+The Policy is intended to further Target Number of Performance Units represent the number of Performance Units that would vest if Participant satisfies the service vesting conditions set forth in the Vesting and Issuance Criteria and the Company achieves exactly 100% of the Company's pay-for-performance philosophy target performance goal specified in the Vesting and to comply Issuance Criteria.
+In no event will more than the Maximum Number of Performance Units vest. [add for each Participant with applicable laws by providing rules relating an Employment Agreement] Except as provided in Section 9 of the Vesting and Issuance Criteria, the terms of this Award Agreement supersede any employment agreement [add for each Participant with an Employment Agreement], including but not limited to the reasonably prompt recovery Employment Agreement dated [DATE] by and between Participant and the Company, and any amendments thereto or restatements thereof (together, the "Employment Agreement"). or other individual agreement between Participant and the Company and any generally applicable severance or change-in-control plan, policy, or practice, whether written or unwritten, of certain compensation received by Covered Executives the Company to the extent that such agreement, plan, policy or practice provides for vesting acceleration of equity awards, such that the terms of the Award Agreement constitutes the entire agreement between the Company and Participant with respect to the Award.
 Except to the extent otherwise specified in the Vesting and Issuance Criteria, in the event Participant ceases to be a Service Provider for any or no reason before Participant vests in the Performance Units, the Performance Units and Participant's right to acquire any Shares hereunder will immediately terminate.